appletoast/charge-docs/README.md

 <div align="center">

-  [Charge](https://www.charge.io) envisions a world where customer, merchants, and financial institutions can fully trust online payments without the uncertainty of fraud:
+  [Charge](https://www.charge.io) envisions a world where consumers, merchants, and financial institutions can fully trust online payments without the uncertainty of fraud:

   **Consumers**
   :couple: